Find Affordable College Courses

 Full Information Technology at Gateway Technical College Report

-Milwaukee Area Technical College did quite well in this year’s ranking of the best places for information technology students to get a undergraduate certificate.
-It came in at #7 on the list.
-Located in the city of Milwaukee, MATC is a public college with a fairly large student population.
+Milwaukee Area Technical College landed the #7 spot in the 2023 rankings for the best undergraduate certificate information technology programs.
+Located in the city of Milwaukee, MATC is a public school with a fairly large student population.

 The average amount in student loans that IT majors at MATC take out while working on their Undergraduate Certificate is $18,594.

-Read full report on Information Technology at Milwaukee Area Technical College
+Full Information Technology at Milwaukee Area Technical College Report

-Bryant & Stratton College - Wauwatosa ranked #9 on this year’s Best Information Technology Undergraduate Certificate Schools in Wisconsin list.
+Bryant & Stratton College - Wauwatosa came in at #9 in this year’s edition of the Best Information Technology Undergraduate Certificate Schools in Wisconsin ranking.
 Bryant & Stratton College - Wauwatosa is a small private for-profit school located in the large suburb of Wauwatosa.

 Best Information Technology Colleges in the Great Lakes Region